CSC207-UofT/course-project-group-002-tut5101/phase1/DESIGN_DOCUMENT.md

     - In phase 0, our TA pointed out that our program violated Clean Architecture from multiple aspects.
       Firstly, we hardcoded the system data and saved them in the main method.
       Secondly, we didn't have UI classes, and instead put all the command line presentations inside the main class.
-    - In Phase 1, we have implemented the boundary interface between controller and use case, as well as the data access gateway interface to read data from files and write to file.
+    - In Phase 1, we have implemented the use_case.boundary interface between controller and use case, as well as the data access gateway interface to read data from files and write to file.
     - From a high-level viewpoint, our program is loaded by the main method, the RestaurantSystem controller manages UI loading based on login user type, each UI and its corresponding controller interact with user inputs to access use